doubtfire-lms/doubtfire-deploy/CONTRIBUTING.md

         - Start overseer result subscriber: `bundle exec rake register_q_assessment_results_subscriber`

     - Access the **doubtfire-web** container use:
-      - Attach a terminal to the doubtfire-web container: `docker compose exec doubtfire-web bash`
+      - Attach a terminal to the doubtfire-web container: `docker compose exec doubtfire-web /bin/bash`
-      - Or run a new container if web is not running: `docker compose run --rm doubtfire-web bash`
+      - Or run a new container if web is not running: `docker compose run --rm doubtfire-web /bin/bash`
     - In the doubtfire-web container you will have access to `ng` and `npm`

     Some things to know about the setup:

     - The containers link to `../data` as a volume to store database details, tmp files, and student work.
     - If you do not gracefully terminal the api you may need to remove the `pid` file from the tmp folder.
 You can use `rm ../data/tmp/pids/server.pid` to do this.
     - When you bring up the *doubtfire-web* project, it will run `npm install` to setup the node_modules.
-If you change the package.json in *doubtfire-web* you can just restart the container update the node modules.
+If you change the package.json in *doubtfire-web* you can just restart the container to update the node modules.

 ## Forking workflow